Klila

 The klila is used to adorn the drabsha, a wooden cross covered with a white cloth that is the main symbol of Mandaeism.

+Description

+The klila that is used for wearing on the right little finger is made by splitting a young myrtle twig with leaves in half, and then intertwining the two split halves to make a ring that can fit around the finger.

 Use in rituals

 The klila is used during most Mandaean rituals, including masbuta, masiqta, and priest initiation rituals.

-In the Qolasta
+In the Qulasta

-Several prayers in the Qolasta are recited when consecrating and putting on the klila, including prayers 19, 46, 47, 61, and 79.
+Several prayers in the Qulasta are recited when consecrating and putting on the klila, including prayers 19, 46, 47, 61, and 79.

-In E. S. Drower's version of the Qolasta, prayers 305-329 are recited for the klila, as well as for the taga.
+In E. S. Drower's version of the Qulasta, prayers 305-329 are recited for the klila, as well as for the taga.

+Hazazban (or Haza-Zban) is mentioned in Qulasta prayers 19 and 27 as an uthra who sets wreaths (klila) upon the heads of Mandaeans who are performing masbuta.

+Syriac parallels

+In the Syriac Peshitta, the word klila (ܟܠܝܠܐ) is used to refer to Jesus' crown of thorns in the Gospels.
+In contrast, tga (ܬܓܐ), cognate with Mandaic taga, is used to refer to heavenly crowns in the Book of Revelation.